 - Religious Exemption: A student may be considered for exemption from the COVID-19 vaccine requirement if the student provides a written signed statement explaining HOW immunization conflicts with their sincerely held religious beliefs or practices (source: N.J.A.C.
 8:57-6:15).
 A general philosophical or moral exemption to the vaccination will not be sufficient for an exemption on religious grounds

-Requests for exemption must be uploaded into the Online Wellness Link (OWL).
+Requests for exemption must be uploaded to the Online Wellness Link (OWL).
 Select “COVID-19 Vaccination Record” as the document to be uploaded and email email@example.com that you have submitted an exemption request.
 Exemption requests that are emailed, mailed or brought in person to Student Health Services will NOT be reviewed.

 All exemption-related documents shall become part of the student’s immunization/vaccination record and shall be reviewed periodically by a health professional to determine whether the exemption shall remain in effect and whether additional restrictions shall apply.
 When an exemption no longer exists, the student must then comply with the COVID-19 vaccination requirement.